-Indeed, the State is in receipt of substantial EU funding for Just Transition policy implementation, programmes and research.138 The State must accountable for these funds, and must ensure the necessary resources are provided to those who most need them, safeguarding against inequalities.
+Indeed, the State is in receipt of substantial EU funding for Just Transition policy implementation, programmes and research.
+The State must accountable for these funds, and must ensure the necessary resources are provided to those who most need them, safeguarding against inequalities.
 Accountability will also ensure that the negative impacts of potential maladaptation are identified and mitigated against.
-Existing inequalities, exacerbated by a cost-of-living crisis and compounded by inflationary pressures139 speak to broader failures in existing accountability measures and the need for accountability review and renewal.
-We continue to call on the State to ensure accountability through robust oversight, governance and as set out above, monitoring and review mechanisms.140
+Existing inequalities, exacerbated by a cost-of-living crisis and compounded by inflationary pressures speak to broader failures in existing accountability measures and the need for accountability review and renewal.
+We continue to call on the State to ensure accountability through robust oversight, governance and as set out above, monitoring and review mechanisms.
+Accountable of the State to ensure accountability through robust oversight, governance and as set out above, monitoring and review mechanisms.